Top Democrats pull out of White House meeting after Trump attack

 There's also increased urgency to find money for the children's health program that serves more than 8 million low-income children.
 The program expired Oct.
 1, and states are continuing to use unspent funds.
 Arizona, California, Minnesota, Ohio, Oregon and the District of Columbia are among those expected to deplete that money by late December or in January.

-Trump's visit to the Capitol is his third in little more than a month.
-This time, he's trying to make the sale to Senate Republicans on his signature tax bill.
-Among the holdouts are GOP Trump critics, including Sens.
-Jeff Flake of Arizona and Bob Corker of Tennessee — though GOP leaders are seeking to rope in straggling Republicans with a flurry of deal-cutting.

-Trump's sessions with big groups of Republicans tend to take the form of pep rallies, and when visiting a Senate GOP lunch last month Trump spent much of the time on a rambling account of the accomplishments of his administration.

-Trump hasn't engaged much with Pelosi and Schumer since a September meeting that produced an agreement on a short-term increase in the government's so-called debt limit and a temporary spending bill that is keeping the government's doors open through Dec.
-8.
+Trump hasn't engaged much with Pelosi and Schumer since a September meeting that produced an agreement on a short-term increase in the government's so-called debt limit and the temporary spending bill.

-Trump reveled in the bipartisan deal for a time and generated excitement among Democrats when he told then he would sign legislation to protect from deportation immigrants who were brought to the country illegally as children.

-Trump in September reversed an executive order by former President Barack Obama that gave protections to these immigrants, many of whom have little or no connection to their home country.
+That month, Trump reversed an executive order by former President Barack Obama that gave protections to these immigrants, many of whom have little or no connection to their home country.
 Shortly afterward, he told Pelosi and Schumer he would sign legislation protecting those immigrants, provided Democrats made concessions of their own on border security.

 Read Wednesday's Arkansas Democrat-Gazette for full details.

-Note: This article was published today at 10:39 a.m.
-Updated today at 1:25 p.m.